 Justification of Red List Category

-The popularity of this finch as a cage-bird has resulted in intense trapping activity, which is inferred to be causing rapid declines in the population.
+The popularity of this finch as a cagebird has resulted in intense trapping activity, which is inferred to be causing drastic declines in the population.
 Unless stringent regulations are enforced, these declines are likely to continue.
 While the population size meets the threshold for Endangered, there is a lack of information on recent rates of population reduction, beyond the inferred continuing decline and suspicion that there are rapid declines occurring.
-As such the species is listed as Vulnerable.
+As such the species is listed as Endangered.

 It is usually a lowland species, chiefly found below 500 m but occurring locally up to 1,500 m.
 It has been recorded in many habitats, including towns and villages (where it was formerly one of the most common species), cultivated land (particularly rice-growing areas), grassland, open woodland, tree savanna, beach forest and even mangroves.
 It is gregarious, especially outside the breeding season.
 Post-breeding flocks appear to make substantial short-distance movements in response to local food supplies: the loss of abundance may have resulted in considerable fragmentation of the remaining population however the extent to which this is the case is uncertain.

-Trapping for the domestic and international cage-bird trade has probably been occurring for centuries, peaking in the 1960s and 1970s, and is the main cause of the decline.
+Trapping for the domestic and international cagebird trade has probably been occurring for centuries, peaking in the 1960s and 1970s, and is the main cause of the decline.
 In central and eastern Java, a survey suggested that up to 38% of adults were trapped each year in 2004-2005, which might rapidly drive these populations to extinction (Yuda 2008).
 However, there are no estimates of trapping rates over a longer period or for the population on Bali.
 Overall, the species is traded in large quantities, especially for the markets in Hong Kong, Thailand, Cambodia, Singapore and Malaysia (Gilbert et al. 2012, S. Chng in litt.
 2016).
 Its flocking tendency, particularly at roost sites, renders it especially susceptible to mass trapping.
 Colonies found inside urban buildings (such as hotels and government buildings) may also be susceptible to damage due to renovations (Eaton et al. 2015).
 Ironically, even feral populations, originally introduced through trade, have subsequently been decimated for the same reason.
 Historically, it was regarded as a rice crop-pest, and consequently persecuted.
 Hunting for local consumption, possibly increased use of pesticides, and competition with the ecologically similar Tree Sparrow Passer montanus, are additional threats.
 The ongoing severe population decline has led to a very low genetic diversity, which renders the species vulnerable to stochastic events and adverse genetic effects (Yuda 2008).
 The species is prone to parasite infections, especially avian malaria (Yuda 2008).

 CITES Appendix II.
 An embargo was placed on the capture quota for Java and Bali in 1995.
 The species is bred widely in captivity but is heavily trapped, almost to extinction within the natural range.
-It occurs in only a very few protected areas, with recent records from only four: Cikepuh Wildlife Reserve, Baluran and Meru Betiri National Parks on Java, and Bali Barat National Park on Bali.
+It occurs in only very few protected areas, with recent records from only four: Cikepuh Wildlife Reserve, Baluran and Meru Betiri National Parks on Java, and Bali Barat National Park on Bali.
 Nest box schemes have been established, particularly in temples such as Prambanan temple complex in Central Java, albeit lack of funding halts any sufficient progress (Eaton et al. 2015).

 14-15 cm.
 Contrastingly patterned, open-country finch.
 Pearl-grey, becoming pinkish on belly and whitish towards vent, with a black head and conspicuous white cheeks.
 Black rump and tail.
 Massive pink bill.
 Voice Song begins with bell-like single notes, accelerating into a continuous trilling and clucking interspersed with high-pitched and deeper notes, sometimes ending with a drawn-out whistle.
 Also short, hard tup, chirrups and trills.